A beautiful January day:

 This is my first season using upper entrances.
 The cover is just a migratory bottom board nailed to the top box with the entrance partially restricted.
 A migratory bottom board with a completely restricted entrance is nailed to the hive’s bottom.
 There aren’t any other vent holes or shims.

-In January 2013, I think I had more skunks than bees there.
+In January 2013, I think I had more skunks than bees i this yard.
 Tracks were everywhere.
 And the place smelled so bad it was hard to breath.
 Not so this year.

 Gently pulling off a cover I found: